Ronald Acuña Jr. Player Props: Braves vs. Red Sox

-The Atlanta Braves and Ronald Acuna Jr. (.475 slugging percentage over his past 10 games, including two homers), battle starting pitcher John Schreiber and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+The Atlanta Braves and Ronald Acuna Jr. (.475 slugging percentage over his past 10 games, including two homers), take on starter Brayan Bello and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4) against the Brewers.
+He had a hitless showing in his last game (0-for-4) against the Red Sox.

 Ronald Acuña Jr. Game Info & Props vs. the Red Sox